CodePushGo/website/src/content/blog/en/capacitor-cli-project-setup-guide.md

 ### Setup Review

-Start your web app with Capacitor CLI, set up iOS and Android platforms, and optionally include CodePushGo for live updates.
+Start your web app with React Native CLI, set up iOS and Android platforms, and optionally include CodePushGo for live updates.

 Here's how to get started:

--   Use the Capacitor CLI to initialize your project.
+-   Use the React Native CLI to initialize your project.
 -   Set up your app's package ID and define the web output directory.
 -   Add support for iOS and Android platforms.
 -   Install and set up CodePushGo with the following command: `npm install --save @capgo/cli && npx capgo init`

-For detailed setup instructions or troubleshooting, check out the official Capacitor and CodePushGo documentation.
+For detailed setup instructions or troubleshooting, check out the official React Native and CodePushGo documentation.